DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

     FWD(30)                         // On our way to the next station RETURN                          // Return to the calling sequence

 ``FOLLOW( route )``	Branch or Follow a numbered sequence.
-This lets us do clever things like performing a different sequence depending on whether a turnout is CLOSED or THROWN, as well as simple things such as the example above where we keep looping through the same sequence.
+This lets us do clever things like performing a different sequence depending on whether a turnout/point is CLOSED or THROWN, as well as simple things such as the example above where we keep looping through the same sequence.

 For example:

 .. code-block:: cpp

-  AUTOMATION(23, "Choose your own adventure") // This let's someone control the sequence by throwing a turnout (or not)
+  AUTOMATION(23, "Choose your own adventure") // This let's someone control the sequence by throwing a turnout/point (or not)
     FWD(30)
     AFTER(105)
     IFTHROWN(106)